Asian Americans in arts and entertainment: Sho Kosugi

+Mako Iwamatsu, Pat Morita, and Lou Diamond Phillips

 Mako Iwamatsu was nominated for the Academy Award for Best Supporting Actor for The Sand Pebbles (1966).
 He also starred in other noted films Conan the Barbarian (1982) and its sequel Conan the Destroyer (1984), Tucker: The Man and His Dream (1988), Seven Years in Tibet (1997), The Bird People in China (1998) and Pearl Harbor (2001).

-Pat Morita was nominated for the Academy Award for Best Supporting Actor for the film The Karate Kid (1984).
+Pat Morita was nominated for the Academy Award for Best Supporting Actor for the film The Karate Kid (1984), and Haing Ngor won the Academy Award for Best Supporting Actor for The Killing Fields (1984).

-Nancy Kwan after the release of her film The World of Suzie Wong (1960), she became a sex symbol in her film career in the 1960s.
-In the legacy of Sessue Hayakawa, James Shigeta often in his early career in the late 1950s-1960s played romantic male lead roles even interracial ones, which as an actor of Asian descent during his time was almost non-existent.
-Philip Ahn was the first Korean American film actor to receive a star on the Hollywood Walk of Fame.

 Lou Diamond Phillips had leading roles in several motion pictures including La Bamba (1987), Stand and Deliver (1988), Young Guns (1988) Che (2008).

+The 2000s

 Lucy Liu was one of the lead actresses in the Charlie's Angels movies and appeared in Rob Marshall's Chicago (2002) and Quentin Tarentino's Kill Bill: Volume 1 (2003), the latter for which she was paid $5.5 million.
 She also was the first Asian American woman to host Saturday Night Live in 2000.
 She also had hit releases with the film Kung Fu Panda (2008) and its sequel Kung Fu Panda 2 (2011).

 John Cho, a Korean-born American actor, famously portrayed Hikaru Sulu in the Star Trek reboot, as well as appearing in the first American Pie series and the Harold & Kumar series along with Indian American actor Kal Penn.
 Penn, also starred in The Namesake, one of his favorite books, taught a course and seminar on images of Asian Americans in the media at the University of Pennsylvania.
 John Cho also starred in Searching; it is the first mainstream Hollywood thriller headlined by an Asian-American actor.